cgagner/moos-ivp-language-server/README.md

 List of items until we have a minimum viable product for others to start testing with.

-* [ ] Reorganize repositories
+* [X] Reorganize repositories
      - moos-rs
-       - crates
         - moos-parser
         - moos
         - moos-geodesy
      - moos-ivp-language-server
        - crates
          - lsp-server-derive-macro
-         - xtask
+         - ~~xtask~~: No longer need xtask.
+Can just be handled in CI/CD.
        - editors
          - vscode
          - emacs